-4.26 For large scale developments such as the 900-home Bell Farm allocation or potentially the Oakes Farm sports development area, it will generally be the case that the central area will have the highest levels of activity.
+- 4.18 For large scale developments such as the 900-home Bell Farm allocation or potentially the Oakes Farm sports development area, it will generally be the case that the central area will have the highest levels of activity.
 In these areas, there is the opportunity for the building density to be higher and the streets to provide a good sense of enclosure.
 Any flood mitigation should have a natural character whilst recognising that it must fully be able to fulfil its primary function of flood mitigation.
-It should provide quieter spaces for relaxation and reflection as well as good pedestrian and cycling links through to the rest of the development and surrounding area.
+Where possible it should provide quieter spaces for relaxation and reflection as well as good pedestrian and cycling links to the surrounding area. - 4.19 Open spaces provided as part of new developments should be connected to the wider town where possible using paths that encourage walking and cycling.